 Now, I do realize that I’m only giving you half of what Paul taught on this subject, and I promise you that we’ll get to the other half in the next post.
 But for now just let the first part of Paul’s God-inspired teaching wash over you and penetrate into your soul.
 The man taught, “Since there is only one true God, an idol is really nothing.
 As nothing, it certainly doesn’t have the power to taint meat.
 So, don’t let your conscience wear you out over such meat.
 Eat whatever is sold in the meat market.”
 In 1 Corinthians 8:9, Paul calls the option to eat that meat “this liberty of yours.”
 That’s where we get the term “Christian liberty.”

 But here’s the question for us Christians today: How does Paul’s teaching on “Christian liberty” come into play in our lives?
-Obviously, we don’t have to deal with meat that has been offered to idols.
-However, we do have to deal with things such as: wine, beer, liquor, secular music, secular movies, secular t.v. shows, and the latest fashions.
+(After all, we don’t have to deal with meat that has been offered to idols.)
+And the answer is, we do have to deal with things such as: wine, beer, liquor, secular music, secular movies, secular t.v. shows, and the latest fashions.